christoffer-nylen/backstrace/README.md

 ```

 What files were opened?

-Notes:
-* **strace** must be executed with the `-ttt` format option, this is needed so that the results can be presented in a timely order.

 Notice how backstrace starts looking in the files that:
 - was most recently opened.
 This is good because it increases the likely-hood of looking in a file that caused the crash.